 As difficult as it has been, the coronavirus situation has shown me in great detail what my clients are going through.
 It helped educate me about what they really feel, what they need from me and how I can better serve them in times like this.

 To those of you who are in the same situation and had to make the same heartbreaking decision, I feel you.
 I know how hard it is and how devastated you must be right now.
 I’ve been there too.
 I respect you for making the difficult decision of prioritising health and safety in this time of uncertainty.
 To those of you who are still on the fence about making a decision, here’s a practical guide on the things you can do right now.

 Rely on information and coronavirus updates from official and credible sources

 Be mindful of where you get your information.
 Accurate information can only come from credible official sources.
 The most reliable and trustworthy source of information on the Novel Coronavirus disease (COVID-19) outbreak is the World Health Organisation (WHO).
+In the UK, we also have the National Health Service (NHS).
 A visit to its official website is a sensible way to learn about the ongoing pandemic.

 Check your wedding insurance policy if it covers events similar to the coronavirus pandemic